garno/stairway/README.md

 ## Define your steps

-In the above section, you can see a `DownloadContent` class being intanciated.
+In the above section, you can see a `ImportSchedule::Download` class being intanciated.
 All your step should at least, respond to the `run` method.
 This method will be automatically called.

 ```
+module ImportSchedule
-class DownloadContent < Stairway::Step
+  class Download < Stairway::Step
     def run
       …do stuff here…
     end
+  emd
 end
 ```